When life gets messy and unpredictable, employees can’t afford to miss a beat.

 If an employee is diagnosed with a condition covered by the policy and meets the policy requirements, our critical illness insurance will pay a lump sum benefit.

 Benefits are paid at a percentage of the amount of coverage the employee has elected.

-Here’s an example of how benefits could be paid to an employee whose employer selected both the recurrence and multiple payout options.
+Here’s an example of how benefits could be paid.

 Jill elects coverage in the program offered by her employer.

 Jill suffers a heart attack (as defined in policy).
 She recovers fully.